 - Areas of Study: Language & Learning

 James Glass is a Senior Research Scientist at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) where he heads the Spoken Language Systems Group.
 He is also a Lecturer in the Harvard-MIT Division of Health Sciences and Technology.
-He received his B.Eng. in Electrical Engineering at Carleton University in Ottawa in 1982, and his S.M. and Ph.D. degrees in Electrical Engineering and Computer Science at MIT in 1985, and 1988, respectively.
-After starting in the Speech Communication group at the MIT Research Laboratory of Electronics, he has worked since 1989 at the Laboratory for Computer Science, and since 2003 at CSAIL.
-His primary research interests are in the area of speech communication and human-computer interaction, centered on automatic speech recognition and spoken language understanding.
+After obtaining his S.M. and Ph.D. degrees in Electrical Engineering and Computer Science at MIT, he has worked at the MIT Research Laboratory of Electronics, the Laboratory for Computer Science, and CSAIL.
+His primary research interests are in the area of automatic speech recognition, unsupervised speech processing, and spoken language understanding.
 He has lectured, taught courses, supervised students, and published extensively in these areas.
 He is currently a Senior Member of the IEEE, an associate editor of the IEEE Transactions on Audio, Speech, and Language Processing, and an associate editor for Computer, Speech, and Language.

 - A. Park and J. Glass, "Unsupervised Pattern Discovery in Speech," IEEE Trans.
 Audio, Speech, and Language Proc., 16(1), 186-197, 2008.

 - J. Glass, T. Hazen, S. Cyphers, I. Malioutov, D. Huynh, and R. Barzilay, "Recent Progress in the MIT Spoken Lecture Processing Project," Proc.
 Interspeech, Antwerp, 2007.